msu-cmse-courses/cmse495-SS24/Seeking-Community_Partners.md

 The Department of Computational Mathematics, Science, and Engineering (CMSE) at Michigan State University (MSU) is seeking community partners<sup>1</sup> to support projects in the Data Science Capstone Course.
 The broad goals of this capstone course are: (1) to provide practical, team-based, project development experiences to MSU’s senior undergraduate data science students, and (2) to help our partners make connections with data science students that may support the community partner’s technical and/or recruiting needs.

-If you are interested please considering filling out the [MSU Data Science Community Sponsor Connection Form](https://docs.google.com/forms/d/e/1FAIpQLSf5BgOa_6cWDkZeaGiz75VI4s3FbyG5lq3MRSBrrlzi5UNiuQ/viewform) and we will get back to you!
+If you are interested please considering filling out the [MSU Data Science Community Partner Connection Form](https://docs.google.com/forms/d/e/1FAIpQLSf5BgOa_6cWDkZeaGiz75VI4s3FbyG5lq3MRSBrrlzi5UNiuQ/viewform) and we will get back to you!

 ### Who can be a community partner?